How to create an awesome Marketplace listing

 From a user interview, “I wouldn’t even read some of these based on the title” in reaction to looking at search results.
 Low quality titles mean users are less likely to click on your add-on.

 A good name describes what the add-on does.

 - Bad: "Reader Plugin for JIRA"

 A very common convention is to include "for (product name)" as part of the add-on name.
 We don't require this but recommend it.

 - Good: "Theme Builder for Confluence"

 - Bad: "Theme Builder"

-Brand, Trademark and Copyright guidelines dictate that the add-on name may not start with an Atlassian product name.
-But it's ok to put the product name at the end.
+Brand, Trademark, and Copyright guidelines dictate that the add-on name may not start with an Atlassian product name.
+But it's okay to put the product name at the end.

 - Good: "Table Exporter for Confluence"

 Your customers think in terms of business challenges and use cases and often begin their search for an add-on solution with the Google search bar.
 In fact, over 50% of the traffic to the website comes from organic search.
 It is imperative that your listing be optimized for the key search terms and phrases your users are searching for.
 Investing in high value/high converting keyword terms can be one of the easiest and most effective forms of marketing for Atlassian's Marketplace listing.